By La Cuisinière | All Recipes

 Closing in on fifty years later, I still make her original recipe, still use it and still love it as much as when she prepared it herself.

-The sauce starts like a typical eastern Northern Carolina concoction but you’ll notice that there is no ketchup involved, no cayenne or red pepper flakes or anything as foreign as Worchestershire sauce.
+The sauce starts like a typical eastern Northern Carolina concoction but you’ll notice that there is no ketchup involved, no cayenne or red pepper flakes or anything as foreign as Worcestershire sauce.

 That’s because it’s pure central Pennsylvania!